Korean new religions

 Korean new religions are new religious movements established in Korea.
 In Korean, they are called shinheung jonggyo ("new religions" 新興宗教).
-Most of these religious sects started during the late period of the Joseon Dynasty (including the Korean Empire days), when there was lot of political and social turbulence.
+Most of these religious sects started during the late period of the Joseon Dynasty, due to traditionalist backlash against Catholicism and political activists looking for new ways to express faith.

+Most Korean new religions are offshoots of the Donghak movement.